 To go to Tokawa Town, take the Sobu Line from Tokyo Station toward the east.
 And you will reach the JR Choshi Station in about two hours.
 Then, buy a ticket of the Choshi Electric Railway bound for Tokawa.

 Byobugaura is a range of coastal cliffs at the height of 20 to 60m, stretching about 10km.
 People sometimes call it the ‘Dover of the East’ as it looks like the White Cliffs of Dover in England.
 This place has been designated as a National Scenic Spot as well as a Natural Monument since 2016.
-Riding the long-standing Choshi Electric Railway Line is, in itself, an interesting experience.
+Riding a passenger car of the Choshi Electric Railway is, in itself, an interesting experience.
 It stops at every station, and you can enjoy rural, rustic scenery from the window.

-If you want to enjoy these places fully, I recommend you to get a tour guide who is familiar with these areas.
+If you want to enjoy the places like Tokawa and Nagasakibana fully, I recommend you to get a tour guide who is familiar with these areas.
 Otherwise, it might be a little difficult for you to find some interesting signs from the old days buried under the guise of new modern-style housings.
 For a guided tour along the Choshi Electric Railway Line or other places in Choshi City, please send an e-mail from the Rates/Contact page of this site.

 Photographs: taken at the Tokawa fishing village, the Nagasakibana coast,